 Fran’s does one thing that no other Bangkok brunch spot does as well: soufflé pancakes.
 These are the Japanese-style impossibly fluffy, jiggly, cloud-like pancakes that take 20 minutes to cook because they’re essentially baked meringue on a griddle.
 Most places that attempt them produce deflated sadness.
 Fran’s nails them consistently.

 The berry version with fresh cream and a dusting of powdered sugar is the standard order.
-The matcha version is for people who want to feel sophisticated at 10 AM.
+The matcha version is for people who want to feel sophisticated at 10 AM, and if matcha is your thing, pair your visit with our roundup of best matcha cafes in the city.
 Both are worth the wait, and there will be a wait, because soufflé pancakes cannot be rushed without collapsing.

 Beyond the pancakes, the eggs dishes are competent and the coffee is good.
 But let’s be honest: you’re here for the pancakes.
 Everyone is here for the pancakes.